bokshi-gh/pair/README.md

 Check the following files:

-- `include/pair.h` – struct definition and documentation
+- `include/pair.h` – Struct definition
-- `src/main.c` – example code demonstrating how to use the `Pair` struct
+- `src/main.c` – Example code demonstrating how to use the `Pair` struct.